 Osteoporosis is often called as ‘silent disease’ due to its asymptomatic nature until complicated by fractures.
 This debilitating disease has a severe impact on self-image, back pain, fractures, and mortality.
 Osteoporosis affects women 8X times more than males.

-Global estimates suggest 200mn women suffer from the disease while around 61mn women in India are known to have osteoporosis.
+Global estimates suggest 200 million women suffer from the disease while around 61 million women in India are known to have osteoporosis.
 Post-menopause is often described in terms of physical and psychological changes such as anovulatory cycles, ovarian failure, disturbed sleep, vaginal dryness, fatigue, irritability, etc. But, post-menopausal women also suffer from illness and disability, usually attributed to osteoporosis.

 Pharma companies have a window of opportunity to work in the area of raising awareness regarding the prevalence of postmenopausal osteoporosis (PMO), and its aftermath.
 The scope runs through nutritional therapy such as calcium and vitamin D supplementation, to pharmacological therapy such as Abaloparatide, Romosozumab, and the like.

 In order to assess Doctors’ views on their experience with osteoporotic patients, postmenopausal women with osteoporosis, the target for therapy, and the current diagnostic and therapeutic treatment for osteoporosis, we conducted a survey among our community members.

 Aim: To assess the awareness across physicians regarding the presentation, prevention, and management of osteoporosis

 Methodology: A nationwide online poll on Docplexus platform